skybet/amqpea/README.md

   * `binding {object}` optional, configure the queue's bindings
     * `exchange {string}` name of the exchange to bind to
     * `keys {array(string)}` which routing keys to bind
+    * `arguments {object}` optional, arguments table passed to queue.bind
+  * `arguments {object}` optional, arguments table passed to queue.declare
 * `callback(err, queue) {function}` Called when queue declaration is confirmed
   * `err {Error}` non-null when an error occurred
   * `queue {object}` Contains `name` as a `{string}`.

+declareQueue calls queue.declare followed by queue.bind if the `binding` attribute is set in `options`. queue.bind is called once for each key in the `binding.keys` array with the `binding.exchange` and `binding.arguments` as arguments.

+If `binding` is not present in the options or `binding.keys` is empty then queue.bind will not be called.

 #### amqp.createPublishChannel(confirm) => AMQPPublishChannel